mikhmha/MPGame/README.md

 # 19/04/2021 update

-i haven't had much time to commit to this project. i'm still interested in working on it, though i'm in no rush. maybe one day~
+i haven't had much time to commit to this project. i'm still interested in working on it but im not in a rush. maybe one day~

 some more context for the game:
 - it was/is going to be a stealth/heist multiplayer game